API¶

 If

-, event codes and types will be resolved to their names.{ ('EV_KEY', 1): [('BTN_MOUSE', 272), ('BTN_RIGHT', 273), ('BTN_MIDDLE', 273)], ('EV_REL', 2): [('REL_X', 0), ('REL_Y', 1), ('REL_HWHEEL', 6), ('REL_WHEEL', 8)] }
+verboseisTrue, event codes and types will be resolved to their names.{ ('EV_KEY', 1): [('BTN_MOUSE', 272), ('BTN_RIGHT', 273), ('BTN_MIDDLE', 273)], ('EV_REL', 2): [('REL_X', 0), ('REL_Y', 1), ('REL_HWHEEL', 6), ('REL_WHEEL', 8)] }

 Unknown codes or types will be resolved to

-instances:{ 3: [ (0, AbsInfo(min=0, max=255, fuzz=0, flat=0)), (1, AbsInfo(min=0, max=255, fuzz=0, flat=0)) ]}
+absinfoisTrue, the list of capabilities will also include absolute axis information in the form ofAbsInfoinstances:{ 3: [ (0, AbsInfo(min=0, max=255, fuzz=0, flat=0)), (1, AbsInfo(min=0, max=255, fuzz=0, flat=0)) ]}

 Combined with

-the above becomes:{ ('EV_ABS', 3): [ (('ABS_X', 0), AbsInfo(min=0, max=255, fuzz=0, flat=0)), (('ABS_Y', 1), AbsInfo(min=0, max=255, fuzz=0, flat=0)) ]}
+verbosethe above becomes:{ ('EV_ABS', 3): [ (('ABS_X', 0), AbsInfo(min=0, max=255, fuzz=0, flat=0)), (('ABS_Y', 1), AbsInfo(min=0, max=255, fuzz=0, flat=0)) ]}

 - input_props(verbose=False)[source]¶